DexerTDP/articles/2025/Nostalgia - March.md

 Thus the first instance of domain abuse for malicious intent and between that and people reselling domains after purchase was being seen.

 This later on created the inevitable choice which lead to InterNIC becoming ICANN (Internet Corporation for Assigned Names and Numbers) and domain registrations were opened up in a more regulative system, in an attempt to try to regulate the market but also make wave for new country code regristars could be connected to ICANN to be kept track of while not losing automony.
-Its how in other country code as .co.uk are regristered both in nominet and icann.
+Its how in other country code as . co.uk are regristered both in nominet and icann.

 However with one ending of a cycle begins a new cycle.

-Golden Era
+<ins>**Golden Era**</ins>

-With the regulation of regristering for domains were getting the mainstream domains as .com, .org, .net as well as top country top level domains as .co.uk, .co.jp to name a few.
+With the regulation of regristering for domains were getting the mainstream domains as .com, .org, .net as well as top country top level domains as . co.uk, .co.jp to name a few.
 However there was the usher in of new obsecure domains that were buying at a chance to get in the internet gold rush to have their own presence.

 By 1997, a territory of new zealand named tokelau were getting their own domain country level domain extension that ended in .tk